The 411 on 1099S

 The exception to this rule is your attorney.
 For some reason, you are required to report anything over $600 paid to your attorney on a form 1099 even if they are a corporation. (unless, of course, you paid them via credit card or PayPal, then the above rules apply)

-*Pro-Tip* Anytime you hire a new vendor, get their W9 right away as part of your onboarding process – before you pay them!
+*Pro-Tip* Anytime you hire a new vendor, (depending on how how you will be paying them) – grab their W9 right away as part of your onboarding process – before you pay them!
 That will save you from scrambling to gather them next January.

 STEP 3: HOW